aws-samples/amazon-sagemaker-secure-mlops/README.md

 The name of the provisioned IAM role `StackSetExecutionRoleName` must be passed to the `env-main.yaml` template or used in Service Catalog-based deployment as `SetupStackSetExecutionRoleName` parameter.

 ### Step 2
+**This step is only needed if you use AWS Organizations setup.**<br/>
-Since the solution is using AWS Organizations, a delegated administrator account must be registred in order to enable any stack set operations.
-If the data science account is the management account in the AWS Organizations, this step must be skipped.
+A delegated administrator account must be registred in order to enable `ListAccountsForParent` AWS Organization API call.
+If the data science account is already the management account in the AWS Organizations, this step must be skipped.

 ```bash
 # STEP 2: